itsthatblackhat/J.A.R.V.I.S-O/README.md

 ## Contribute to the Future

 Jarviso isn't just a project; it's a journey.
-If you're keen to shape the future of personal AI assistants, whether by reporting bugs or suggesting enhancements, we're all ears.
-And if you're John Carmack and you've got some groundbreaking optimizations, we're doubly excited!
+If you're keen to shape the future of personal AI assistants, whether by reporting bugs or suggesting enhancements, we're all ears!
 1. **Feedback and Pull Requests:** Open an issue for major changes or enhancements.
 Let's discuss and make Jarviso even more spectacular.
 2. **Testing:** If you're adding new features, ensure they're well-tested.
 Quality is key.